vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 class ZipkinRequestResponseTestsTests : RequestResponseTests()
 ```

-Running these tests will emit spans that show similar logging data as before.
-Additionally, it will send those spans to the local Zipkin server.
+Running these tests will emit traces that show similar logging data as before.
+Additionally, it will send those traces to the local Zipkin server.
 Next, we will take a look at viewing these logs in the Zipkin WebUI.

 ### Accessing Trace Graphs in Zipkin